AnthonyHonstain/sqs-async-python-consumer/README.md

 This is a toy SQS consumer written in python, its purpose it to help explore different async options and try different concurrency scenarios (messages with fast vs slow processing times).

-Started with a non-async consumer and then grew it into an async example.
+If you wanted to deploy this somewhere, you would need to extract urls and related configuration.
+I only ever took this as far as local development.

 Using localstack SQS for the queue and wiremock for the consumer to execute an HTTP call against.

-The tests are very basic.
+The automated tests are very basic, verifies basic SQS

 # Local Development - Guide